ashmckenzie/go-sshoney/README.md

 SSHoney
 =======

-SSHoney is an SSH honeypot designed purely to log the SSH connections on a given port.
+SSHoney is an SSH honeypot designed purely to log the SSH connection attempts on a given port.
 It does not go any further than that.

 It is inspired by https://github.com/Scalingo/go-ssh-examples/blob/master/server_complex.go (thanks @max107 :))